paulscherrerinstitute/wica-http/README.md

 ### Create a Wica Stream

-This request creates a new stream, allocates a new reference id, and initiates communication with the underlying control system(s) to obtain the latest data for the control points (= wica channels) that the stream contains.
+Creates a new stream, allocating a new stream id, and initiating communication with the backend control system(s) to obtain the latest data for the control points for the wica stream's channels.

-The wica stream is composed of an infinite stream of Server Sent Events (SSE).
-The following message types are
+The wica stream publishes a continuous stream of Server Sent Event (SSE) messages of the following types:
-supported:

 |SSE Event Message           |SSE Data Payload                                                     |SSE Comment                               | Periodicity                                                               | Description                                                       |
 |----------------------------|-------------------------------------------------------------------- |------------------------------------------| ------------------------------------------------------------------------- | ------------------------------------------------------------------|